matze-dd/Tex2txt/README.md

 Comments on that can be found [below](#equations).
 An example is shown in file Example.md, operation is summarized in the script at label LAB:EQUATIONS.

-The starting section of the Python script lists macros and environments with tailored treatment.
-This should ease adaptation to own needs.

 A more complete Bash script for language checking of a whole document tree is checks.sh.